About Me

 And it makes me think of that blinking cursor, and all of those stories I wanted to tell.

 So, I opened up my laptop and started pecking away.
-Technology has changed since those five-and-a-quarter inch disk days, and now I can independently publish.
+Technology has changed since those three-and-a-half inch disk days, and now I can independently publish.
 I'm stepping up to the plate, taking a swing at the ball, and seeing how far I can run.